ElectricRCAircraftGuy/sublime_gcode/README.md

 ## Inspired by these two projects:
 1. [gcode-syntax-highlighting](https://github.com/themachinist/gcode-syntax-highlighting), by @themachinist.
     1. my fork of it: https://github.com/ElectricRCAircraftGuy/gcode-syntax-highlighting
+    1. The `gcode` syntax in my project is _strongly influenced by_ @themachinist's work above.
+I used his work as an example and starting point as I wrote and modified the regular expression `match` patterns and `scope`s.
+My work differs significantly enough, however, that I decided to make my repo from scratch rather than making it a fork of his repo.
 1. The [zip file version by @digex, here](https://github.com/themachinist/gcode-syntax-highlighting/issues/2#issuecomment-106274142).
     1. See my [full installation instructions and notes on it here](https://github.com/themachinist/gcode-syntax-highlighting/issues/2#issuecomment-1073127156).
+    1. The `gcode-alternate` syntax in my project is an _exact copy_ of @digex's work in the zip file above.

 <a id="installation"></a>